chadwhitacre/openpath/2024/fork/index.md

 Dirk asked in 2021, "[What’s next after 'source-available'?](https://dirkriehle.com/2021/10/05/whats-next-after-source-available/)" Our answer is [Fair Source](https://fair.io/).
-In this post I've presented the historical case for forking, and for a key feature, eventual Open Source.
+In this post I've presented the historical case for friendly-forking, and for a key feature, eventual Open Source.
 There's much more to define and design.
 [Join us on GitHub](https://github.com/fairsource/fair.io/issues/14) to participate.
 You can also [subscribe there](https://github.com/fairsource/fair.io/issues/14) or